Taking Medicine to Help Lower Your Cholesterol

 - Take your medicine at the same time every day.
 Try taking it at the same time you do other daily tasks.
-For example, take it before you brush your teeth.

 - Set an alarm clock.
 Or set the alarm on your phone to remind you to take your medicine.

 - Ask for help from family and friends.

 - Keep a daily medicine calendar.
 Write down every time you take your medicine.
 Write down how much you take.
 Write on your calendar when it is time to order and pick up refills.